qtrinh/qpipeline/INSTALLATION.md

 # clone qpipeline
 git clone https://github.com/qtrinh/qpipeline.git

-# change into qpipeline directory
+# change into qpipeline directory.
+This is directory will be set as QPIPELINE_HOME
 cd qpipeline
 ```